The Highway Circular

 Walk 13 - An easy circular walk from Garsdale Station taking in some elevated views from The Lady Anne Highway and returning via the Moorcock Inn - a good day out and not too taxing! - 8.5 miles [4 hours] - By car or train from Garsdale Station or Moorcock Inn.
 Alternatively this walk can be started from the Moorcock Inn in which case the length will be approx 7 miles.
 Back to Moorcock Walks

 Immediate out of the farm and on to the old road turn left to climb steeply uphill through the copse.
 Cross a stile and after the second stile on the crest of the hill now turn left.
 This is the Highway.
 Continue along the Highway for 3 miles.
-The going is very easy apart from 1 dip and the views are good.
+The going is very easy apart from 1 dip just before High Dyke and the views are good.

-Otherwise if attempting the full walk continue past High Dyke and over a footbridge.
+Otherwise if attempting the full walk continue past High Dyke for 1/2 mile and over a footbridge.
 Just after there is a large gate.
 Immediately through the gate look for a small stile in the wall.
-Crossing the stile the path proceeds steeply downhill and then bearing left runs to the rear of Shaws, the former Garsdale Youth Hostel now closed for some years.
-Passing the rear wall there is a gate and steps leading down to a footbridge with an idyllic waterfall.
-The path goes steeply downhill over another footbridge and through a disused farmyard to arrive at Lunds Chapel.
-Spend a few moments to look around.
-Bear left at the chapel and over a small hillock.
+Crossing the stile the path proceeds steeply downhill and then diagonally bearing left to the rear of Shaws, the former Garsdale Youth Hostel now closed for some years.
+Passing the rear wall and just beyond the house there is a gate and steps (take care as usually slippy) leading down to a footbridge with the idyllic Shaws Waterfall.
+The path then goes steeply downhill over another footbridge and through a disused farmyard to arrive at Lunds Chapel.
+Spend a few moments to look around the chapel which whilst now in private ownership is unlocked.
+Turn left at the chapel and over a small hillock (signposted).
 It can be pretty boggy under foot around here.
-Cross three fields and in the 3rd bear slightly left to the rear of Blades.
-The path is not distinct but there is a stile at the left hand side of the farm which allows passage around the buildings and then joins the farm track.
+Cross three fields at a slight change in direction in the fence look for a stile.
+Turn right to cross the stile and then immediately left.
+Now make a line towards Blades.
+The footpath has been diverted to the rear of the farmhouse passing over two stiles and a small stream to join the farm access track.
 As the track turns right continue straight on following the Ure to reach Ure Force and back to the Moorcock Inn on the bridleway

 ©John Carey 2010